Nika0000/nika0000/README.md

 ### Network Layer

-- __P2P Communication__: By implementing peer-to-peer networking, RAYWAN reduces latency associated with traditional server-based networking.
+- __P2P Communication__: By implementing peer-to-peer networking, SPACERUN reduces latency associated with traditional server-based networking.
 The direct P2P connection between the server and client allows for efficient, low-latency data transmission of both video/audio streams and input commands.

 - __Bi-Directional Data Flow__: The network layer supports bi-directional communication: the video and audio data flows from the server to the client, while input data flows from the client to the server.
 This two-way communication is optimized for gaming, with video/audio streams and user input tightly synchronized.